Ring Ouzel and Redwing Survey

 The species of interest in this survey are both migratory birds; one migrating to the UK in summer to breed, the other arriving in the autumn to overwinter.
-Click the info icon for more details about why we have chosen each species, or click the speaker icon to hear examples of their calls and songs.
+Click the images below for more details about why we have chosen each species, or click the speaker icon to hear examples of their calls and songs.

 How to take part

-2. If you see either of the species, make a note of how many you saw, when and where.
+1. If you see any of the species, make a note of how many you saw, when and where.
 Try to give as much information as possible about where it was so we can get an accurate location.
 Take note of what habitat the bird was in, and if you see a ring ouzel, whether it was singing.